zarf-dev/proposals/0051-v1beta1-schema/README.md

 Remote components will be published using a new sub-command `zarf package publish component <component-file>`.
 This command will have the flags `--flavor` and `--all-variants`.
 When `--all-variants` is used, all components will be published regardless of their `.only` block.

-If a remote component includes templates, users will be required to run `zarf package template` and then run `zarf package publish`.
+If a remote component includes templates, users will be required to run `zarf dev template` and then run `zarf package publish`.
 There will be no templating during create.
 This differs from Skeleton packages which are published before templating.
 See [Package Templates](#package-templates) for more details.

 ### Package Templates

 The Zarf v1alpha1 schema allows for package templates during create using the ###ZARF_PKG_TMPL_*### format.
 This functionality will be removed in the v1beta1 schema.
-To replace this functionality, a new command `zarf package template` will be introduced.
+To replace this functionality, a new command `zarf dev template` will be introduced.
 This command will take in a zarf.tpl.yaml file, and will output a zarf.gen.yaml file based on the go templating result.
 The command will accept a flag `--set` to set templates and a flag `--set-file` which will accept a file with defined go templates.

 The `.gen` extension will be used to easily discern between generated and included packages.
 It will also make it simple to ignore these files within Git repositories.
 When `zarf package create`, or any other relevant command, is run on a directory, it will first look for a `zarf.yaml`, then fall back to a `zarf.gen.yaml`.

-`zarf package template` will follow component imports, so running `zarf package template` on a package that has a `.import.path` pointing to a directory containing a `zarf.tpl.yaml` will template the file.
-Since zarf.yaml files can have custom names, if `import.path` points to a file called `<name>.gen.yaml`, then `zarf package template` will look for a file called `<name>.tpl.yaml`.
-Each file will be templated separately, so if a user creates import paths using package templating, their import paths will be searched for `zarf.tpl.yaml` files with the above logic.
+`zarf dev template` will have logic to follow local component imports.
+If the `.import.path` points to a file called `<base>.tpl.yaml` Zarf will template the file and edit the value of `import.path` to be `<base>.gen.yaml`.
+Users that prefer to template in separate steps may set their import path to `<base>.gen.yaml`.
+Zarf will template imports after the current file is finished templating, so a user will be able to template the value of `.import.path` into a `.tpl.yaml` file and Zarf will template the given file.

 Package templates will be required to have a value; otherwise the command will fail.

-The delimiter for Go templates during `zarf package template` will be `[[ ]]`.
-This will separate package templates from the standard gG template delimiter `{{ }}` which are used during on-deploy actions.
+The delimiter for Go templates during `zarf dev template` will be `[[ ]]`.
+This will separate package templates from the standard Go template delimiter `{{ }}` which are used during on-deploy actions.

 ### User Stories (Optional)